NLeSC-AAA2/fft-prototype/fftw/noodles-codelet-workflow.md

                      for line in source.splitlines())
 ```

-In case we need to inspect the source code, it is nice to have the code indented properly:
+In case we need to inspect the source code, it is nice to have the code indented properly.
+The `-nut` command line argument ensures that indendation is done with spaces in stead of tabs.

 ``` {.python #codelet-indent}
 @noodles.schedule